 You might feel stressed out when beginning without the help of coaching or any mentorship which is quite normal because UPSC is one of the toughest exams.

 But don’t worry!
-If you plan to do self-study then go ahead with these preparation strategies to approach UPSC and leave no stone unturned, as there are many who have cleared the UPSC exam without coaching.
+If you plan to do self-study then go ahead with these preparation strategies to approach UPSC and leave no stone unturned, as many have cleared the UPSC exam without coaching.

 With Examarly, you can clear the UPSC exam without coaching.
 If you are ever confused about which preparation strategy will work for you, what to study or what to skip, the platform will provide you with a blueprint on how to prepare for UPSC exams without coaching!

 How?
-We will provide you with your own customized micro plan that suits your need and will guide you at each step of your preparation.
+We will provide you with a customized micro plan that serves your requirement and will guide you at each step of your preparation.